 Activities will initially be outdoors but indoor activities will be possible as guidance changes.
-Hand sanitisers, one way systems and social distancing will all be in place.
-Where activities take place away from parent establishments we will ask parents and carers to transport their cadet to and from the activity location please.
+Hand sanitisers, one way systems and social distancing will all be in place in line with government guidance, but will be relaxed as guidance changes.
+Where activities take place away from parent establishments we may ask parents and carers to transport their cadet to and from the activity location please.

 The health, safety and welfare of our cadets and adult volunteers will remain our paramount priority.